Esri/offline-editor-js/README.md

 		if(success)	{
 			// Now we can use offline functionality on this layer } else {
-			alert('indexed db is not supported in this browser);
+			alert('indexed db is not supported in this browser');
 		}
 	});
 ```